NataliiaChorna/Mortgage-calculator/README.md

-# Resume-Editor
+# Mortgage calculator

-Instruction how to create a resume with Resume Editor
+Instruction how to use the mortgage calculator